Submission guidelines for the Newsletter

 Process

-The submission is done by creating a pull request to the dedicated newsletter repository.
+The submission is done by creating a pull request to the Modelica website repository.

-• Note, that no changes has been made to the Modelica website repository itself.
+- Note that no changes have been made to the Modelica website repository itself.
 Instead, GitHub created your own copy (a fork) of the repository with your changes.

-• Please let the Allow the maintainers edit… checked, so we can fix any potential issues for you.
+- Please leave Allow the maintainers to edit… checked, so we can fix any potential issues for you.

 Subscribe to the Newsletter Contributors mailing list, so we would let you know, when the next newsletter is being prepared.